-Sue: Does a man opening a car door really deserve the DER-DER-DER! treatment?
-And can this villain hypnotise people or does this bloke in the car think he’s pulled?
+Sue: Does a man opening a car door really deserve the DER-DER-DER! treatment, Keff?
+And does this villain actually hypnotise people, or does this bloke in the car think he’s pulled?

-Skagra takes the car to a nearby field.
+Skagra drives the car to a nearby field.

-Sue: He’s such a cocky bastard.
-He left the ****ing gate open.
-I really hate it when people do that.
+Sue: He’s left the ****ing gate open.
+I hate it when people do that.

 Skagra enters his invisible spaceship.

-Sue: If Tom Baker hadn’t mentioned the invisible spaceship in his introduction, that would have been a nice surprise.
+Sue: If Tom Baker hadn’t mentioned the invisible spaceship in his introduction, I’m sure that would have been a nice surprise.

 Sue: Is that it?
 It looks like they’ve glued some tiles together.

-Sue: What a shame they didn’t finish it.
-The Professor is a lovely character.
+Sue: It’s a shame they didn’t finish this.
+The Professor is such a lovely character.
 So is that it, then?
 I’d probably give it a 7 for…

 Me: It isn’t over yet.
 There are five episodes left.